RamezHamdiSaeed/MyFlutterReference/README.md

 - How to use checkBoxes.
 - How to use Switches to change the themeMode from light to dark and vice versa.
 - How to use Expandable List Tiles called ExpansionTile Widget.
+- How to use Marquee Widget (good practice to be used for great offers to attract users attention)